Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Taurus

 The V-shaped asterism, dominated by the bright red star Aldebaran, which marks the Bull’s eye, makes Taurus a beautiful and easily identifiable constellation.
-Taurus holds the famous Pleiades (M45) and Hyades (C 41) star clusters, which are one of the brightest deep-sky objects: they can be spotted even with the naked eye.
+Taurus holds the famous Pleiades (M45) and Hyades (C 41) star clusters, which are among the brightest deep-sky objects: they can be spotted even with the naked eye.
 With the help of a telescope, you can find the Crab Nebula (M1).

 Taurus